 Who may file a complaint?

-Any person (e.g., faculty, staff, student, visitor) may report what they believe to be an act of discrimination or harassment based on race/ethnicity, age, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression to the Office of Equal Opportunity as soon as possible after the alleged incident(s).
+Any person (e.g., faculty, staff, student, visitor) may report what they believe to be an act of discrimination or harassment based on race/ethnicity, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression, or pregnancy to the Office of Equal Opportunity as soon as possible after the alleged incident(s).

 How do students file complaints?